chicken-coop-door-sensor/.github/profile/README.md

-# Introduction to the Chicken Coop Door Sensor System

-Ensuring the safety and security of chickens in a coop requires constant vigilance, particularly when it comes to the opening and closing of the coop door.
-An open door at night can expose chickens to predators, while a closed door during the day can restrict their movement.
-To address these concerns, we have developed a passive sensor system for monitoring the status of the FarmLite Chicken Coop Door.
-This system leverages modern technology to provide real-time notifications and visual indicators about the door's status without modifying the door mechanism or the chickens themselves.

-## Objectives

-The primary objective of the Chicken Coop Door Sensor system is to enhance the security of the chicken coop through automated monitoring.
-The system aims to:
-1. Provide real-time status updates on the coop door.
-2. Send notifications in the event of a failure to open or close the door at the appropriate times.
-3. Maintain a simple and non-intrusive design that does not alter the existing door mechanism or require any modifications to the chickens.

-## Environmental and Software Assumptions

-To ensure the system operates effectively, the following assumptions are made:
-- The chicken coop door's existing open/close mechanism will remain unchanged.
-- The sensor system will be passive, meaning it will not actively control the door but only monitor its status.
-- No modifications to the chickens, such as chips or leg bracelets, will be made.
-- All times will be based on the `America/Chicago` (US Central Time) timezone.
-- Latitude 35.4834 and Longitude -86.4603 (Shelbyville, TN) will be used for sunrise and sunset calculations.

-## System Components

-The system comprises the following key components:
-- **ESP32 Controller**: A microcontroller running Micropython, responsible for reading the sensor, sending status messages, and controlling the local LED indicator.
-- **Infrared Slotted Optical Optocoupler**: A sensor used to detect the open or closed status of the door.
-- **10mm LED Bulb**: An indicator light installed in the coop window to visually display the door status.
-- **Amazon Web Services (AWS) Account**: Utilized for handling the logic and text messaging through Lambda functions and other AWS services.

-## Status Notification Logic

-The system communicates the status of the chicken coop door through two main channels:
-- **Text Alerts**: Text messages are sent under specific failure conditions, such as if the door fails to close at sunset or fails to open at sunrise.
-- **LED Indicator**: An LED light in the coop window provides a visual status indicator.
-The LED is always illuminated, showing red when the door is open and green when it is closed.
-If the light is off, it indicates a malfunction in the system.

-## Controller’s Role

-The ESP32 controller has three primary responsibilities:
-1. **Reading the Sensor**: Continuously monitors the status of the coop door.
-2. **Sending Status Messages**: Reports the door status as either "open" or "closed" approximately every 45 minutes via an HTTP REST API message.
-3. **Setting the Local LED**: Controls the LED indicator to reflect the current door status.

-## AWS Role

-AWS handles the majority of the system's processing tasks:
-- **Sensing Lambda**: This function processes incoming status messages and determines if alerts need to be sent based on the time of day and the door status.
-- **Twilight Lambda**: Queries the US Naval Observatory Clock API daily to retrieve and store sunrise and sunset times in a DynamoDB table.
-- **Monitoring Lambda**: Monitors the execution of the other Lambda functions to ensure they are running error-free and sends alerts if any issues are detected.

-## Conclusion

-The Chicken Coop Door Sensor system is a robust and reliable solution for monitoring the status of a FarmLite Chicken Coop Door.
-By providing real-time notifications and visual indicators, it enhances the security and safety of the chicken coop, ensuring peace of mind for chicken owners.
-This system exemplifies the integration of modern technology with traditional farming practices, offering an innovative approach to livestock management.
+## Introduction to the FarmLite Automatic Chicken Coop Door Sensor System

+Ensuring the safety and security of chickens in a coop involves meticulous attention to the status of the coop door.
+An open door at night exposes chickens to potential predators, while a closed door during the day can disrupt their natural behavior.
+The FarmLite Automatic Chicken Coop Door Sensor System is designed to address these concerns by providing real-time monitoring and notifications of the door’s status.
+This system leverages an ESP32 microcontroller, infrared sensors, LEDs, and Amazon Web Services (AWS) to deliver a reliable and efficient solution without modifying the door mechanism or the chickens.

+### Purpose and Scope

+The primary goal of this project is to create a passive sensor system that accurately detects and reports the status of the FarmLite Chicken Coop Door.
+By using a combination of local indicators and remote notifications, the system ensures that users are promptly informed of any issues related to the door’s operation.
+The system is designed to be non-intrusive, requiring no modifications to the existing door mechanism or the chickens themselves.

+### Key Features

+1. **Real-Time Status Monitoring**: The system continuously monitors the door's open or closed status using an infrared slotted optical optocoupler sensor connected to an ESP32 microcontroller.
+2. **Visual Indicators**: A 10mm LED bulb installed in the coop window provides a clear visual status of the door.
+The LED is green when the door is closed and red when the door is open.
+If the LED is off, it indicates a malfunction in the system.
+3. **Automated Text Alerts**: AWS Lambda functions handle decision-making processes, sending text alerts to the user in case of any failures.
+Alerts are sent if the door remains open past sunset or if it fails to open by sunrise.
+4. **Cloud-Based Processing**: The ESP32 controller sends status updates to AWS, where Lambda functions process the data, compare it with local sunrise and sunset times, and trigger alerts as necessary.
+5. **Sunrise and Sunset Calculations**: The system uses the US Naval Observatory Clock API to retrieve accurate daily sunrise and sunset times based on the geographical coordinates of Shelbyville, TN.

+### Environmental and Software Assumptions

+- The chicken coop door mechanism remains unmodified.
+- The sensor operates passively, without influencing the door’s movement.
+- No modifications are made to the chickens, such as installing chips or leg bracelets.
+- The system operates in the US Central Time zone, specifically for Shelbyville, TN (Latitude 35.4834, Longitude -86.4603).
+- The ESP32 microcontroller reports only the door status.
+- AWS handles the bulk of the logic and text messaging services.

+### System Components

+- **ESP32 Microcontroller**: Acts as the controller, reading sensor data, sending status messages, and controlling the LED indicator.
+- **Infrared Slotted Optical Optocoupler**: Detects the door's open or closed status.
+- **10mm LED Bulb**: Provides a visual indication of the door's status.
+- **Amazon Web Services (AWS)**: Manages data processing, decision making, and alerting through Lambda functions and DynamoDB.

+### Status Notification Logic

+The ESP32 sends status updates every 45 minutes to ensure continuous monitoring and act as a keep-alive signal.
+AWS Lambda functions process these updates and compare them with the calculated sunrise and sunset times.
+Alerts are sent if the door’s status is not as expected.
+The LED in the coop window provides a constant visual status update, ensuring immediate local awareness of the door’s condition.

+### Conclusion

+The FarmLite Automatic Chicken Coop Door Sensor System is a comprehensive solution for monitoring the status of a chicken coop door.
+By combining robust hardware components with advanced cloud-based processing, it ensures the safety and security of the chickens through timely notifications and clear visual indicators.
+This system provides peace of mind to users, knowing that their chickens are protected without the need for constant manual checks.